 One definition of economics is the study of the optimal allocation of scarce resources.
 Several mathematical techniques are fundamental to this study: constrained optimization using Lagrange multipliers, n-dimensional calculus, especially the Implicit Function Theorem (dependence of a solution on parameters), dynamics, probability and statistics to deal with inherent uncertainty, game theory to deal with decisions in which the actions of one agent affect the options of others, and proofs for understanding the derivation of economic principles.
-To ensure coverage of these topics, students choosing the Mathematical Economics option will usually choose Math 351 or 451 as their basic analysis course; Math 423, Stat 426, or Econ 406 as courses from the options list; and Econ 401 and a mathematics course at the 400-level or above as their related courses.
+To ensure coverage of these topics, students choosing the Mathematical Economics option will usually choose Math 351 or 451 as their basic analysis course; Math 423, Stat 426, Econ 452, Econ

+453, or Econ 454 as courses from the options list; and Econ 401 and a mathematics course at the 400-level or above as their related courses.
 A student who completes this option should find opportunities available in business, government, and research organizations which collect, analyze, and model data having economic, social, and political parameters.
 Many students in this program pursue a second major in Economics; this combination is a powerful recommendation to a prospective employer that the student can think quantitatively, understand complex reasoning, and work with economic models.

-420 Advanced Linear Algebra 424 Compound Interest & Life Ins.
-452 Advanced Calculus II 462 Mathematical Models 472 Num.
+420 Advanced Linear Algebra

+424 Compound Interest & Life Ins.

+462 Mathematical Models

+471 Intro. to Numerical Methods

+472 Num.
 Meth. with Fin.
 App.

+523 Risk Theory

-561 Linear Programming I 623 Computational Finance
+561 Linear Programming I

+562 Cont.
+Optimization Meth.

+623 Computational Finance

+ECON 453 Advan.
+Stats and Econ I

 STATS 426 Intro. to Theor.
 Stat.

-423 Mathematics of Finance 471 Intro. to Numerical Methods 523 Risk Theory 562 Cont.
+423 Mathematics of Finance

+471 Intro. to Numerical Methods

+523 Risk Theory

+562 Cont.
 Optimization Meth.

+ECON 454 Advan.
+Stats and Econ II

-ECON 406 Intro. to Econometrics ECON 409 Game Theory
+ECON 459 Game Theory